mongodb/specifications/source/auth/tests/mongodb-oidc.rst

 #.
 Validate the refresh callback inputs, including the timeout parameter if
 possible.

 #.
-Ensure there is a cache with credentials that expired in less than 5 minutes.
+Ensure there is a cache with credentials that will expire in less than 5 minutes, using a client with an appropriate request callback.
 #.
 Create a new client with the a request callback but no refresh callback.
 #.
 Ensure that a ``find`` operation results in a call to the request callback.

 #.
-Ensure there is a cache with credentials that expired in less than 5 minutes.
+Ensure there is a cache with credentials that will expire in less than 5 minutes.
 #.
 Create a new client with a valid request callback and a refresh callback that gives invalid credentials.
 #.
 Ensure that a ``find`` operation results in an error.
 #.
 Ensure that the cache has been cleared.